 Here is where you can create an interesting screen to break up your questionnaire.
-Don't make it boring with only text - you can add images, gifs, or videos to explain your point!
+You can also add images, gifs, or videos.

 - Add a question tag - turn this feature to add a tag to your question that you can reference in your survey or PDF.

 4. When to use a Text Only Question

 Give extra information about a question, about the answer they indicated in the last question, or about the general subject of the questionnaire.

 4.2 Showing whether or not the quiz question was answered correctly

 You can make one screen for when the respondent selected the right answer and one in case he/she selected the wrong answer.
 By using question logic you can show the appropriate screen after the quiz question.
 This way the respondent doesn't have to wait until he/she completes the quiz to see the correct answers and explanations.
 (Be sure to remove the previous button to make sure respondents don't change their answers.
 You can deselect this feature in the Design tab.)

 4.3 Dividing your questionnaire into several subjects or chapters

 When your questionnaire contains multiple subjects or chapters you can use this question type to announce a new chapter/subject.